drmathias/developmomentum/src/input/blog/setting_up_an_asp_net_core_web_farm.md

 }
 ```

+<?#/ highlight ?>

-In ```Startup.cs``` we configure the server to read the headers we need and we can also add the local IP of the device we will run our load balancer on, to make sure that we are only reading headers from authentic requests, protecting against IP spoofing.
+In `Startup.cs` we configure the server to read the headers we need and we can also add the local IP of the device we will run our load balancer on, to make sure that we are only reading headers from authentic requests, protecting against IP spoofing.

 ### HTTP or HTTPS?